Baysamun

 Baysamun or Beisamoun (بيسمون, Beisamûn) was a small Palestinian Arab village, located 16.5 km in the marshy Hula Valley northeast of Safad.
 In 1945, it had a population of 20.
 It was depopulated during the 1948 War on May 25, 1948, by the Palmach's First Battalion in Operation Yiftach.

 Beisamoun is an important archaeological site for the Neolithic period, with two plastered human skulls, cremation signs and house floors found there.
-It stood in close proximity to another major Natufian ("Final Old Stone Age") site, 'Ain Mallaha.
+It stood in close proximity to another major Natufian ("Final Old Stone Age") site, ʿAin Mallaha.

 History

 Prehistoric and Bronze Age site

 Kathleen Kenyon notes that Beisamoun disappeared under modern drainage systems set up by Israel; in the fish ponds created, Neolithic remains were found that included houses and two plastered skulls.
 Rectangular houses with plastered floors show striking similarities to those at Byblos.
 These "Levantine pier house[s]" were also found in Yiftahel, Ayn Ghazal, and Jericho.